CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 10. Define the scope of the rule.

-    - If you want to restrict the rule to a particular device, and enter values for one or more of the available parameters.
+    - If you want to restrict the rule to a particular device, enter values for one or more of the available attributes.

     - If you want the rule to apply to all devices, click the scope toggle.